Love God, Love Others, Love Life

 The Scout on the Trail

-So we walk side by side, listening to the same Teacher, trusting the same Guide, headed toward the same Light.
+We go together, following the same Teacher, the same Guide, toward the same goal.

 What Is DiscipleLife?